maduhu/interop-functional-tests/README.md

 # interop-functional-tests
 Repo that holds the functional tests

+These functional tests are now scheduled to run automatically daily:
+Schedule and servers:
+- DFSP1-Test    Scheduled @ 7 am and 5 pm PDT

+The output from these test executions are located:
+# to be determined

 - Steps to run tests:
 1. After checkout, at the project root folder issue "mvn clean test" command.